Phinda Private Game Reserve

 There is no Wi-Fi at the research camps, but an occasional trip can be made to the main administrative camp if time allows.
 If you would like a South African SIM card that connects to the local network, you will need to arrange that upon arrival at OR Tambo International Airport in Johannesburg.
 There is GSM signal at both camps.

-Our expert travel planners and reservations staff can help you plan your trip should you need assistance from your home country.
+African Conservation Experience in conjunction with &Beyond’s expert travel planners and reservations staff can help you plan your trip should you need assistance from your home country.
 Visas, vaccinations, and necessary COVID-19 precautions may apply and will be communicated to you when enquiring.

 Question: Who is the programme ideally suited for?